TheThinkingHome/device_sentinel/README.md

 Device Sentinel is a Home Assistant custom integration that watches for exactly that: frozen devices wearing healthy values, unavailable devices, low batteries, and weak radio links.

-**Status: pre-release.** Learning, low battery, signal recording, and freeze detection (frozen, unavailable, unknown, and never-reported) are all live, and every detection now feeds a problem list you act on.
-Notifications and recovery arrive in later steps.
+**Status: pre-release.** Learning, low battery, signal recording, and freeze detection (frozen, unavailable, unknown, and never-reported) are all live.
+Every detection feeds a problem list you act on, every problem's whole life is recorded, and a daily brief writes it up in plain language.
+Sending that brief to a phone or an email is the next step, and recovery follows it.
 Until public release, the [Sentinel blueprints](https://github.com/TheThinkingHome/Automations/tree/main/blueprints) remain the supported tools.

 ## Why an integration